 - 1. Residents cannot make any disruptive noises from the hours of 10:00 p.m. to 8:00 a.m. - 2.
 No loud music or musical instruments are to be played on Cooperative grounds. - 3.
 Contractors for home renovations are allowed to work Mon to Fri, 8:30 a.m. to 5 p.m. - 4.
 No ball playing on Cooperative grounds. - 5.
 No articles shall be placed in the hall of entrances, nor shall anything be hung or shaken from the doors and windows, or placed upon the window sills of the building. - 6.
-No clothing or personal belongings shall be draped or hung over bushes, shrubs, railings, doors or windows. - 7.
+No clothing or personal belongings shall be draped or hung-over bushes, shrubs, railings, doors or windows. - 7.
 No sign, notice, advertisement or illumination shall be allowed on, or at, any window or any part of the building. - 8.
 All belongings of residents must be brought inside before nighttime. - 9.
 No lawn furniture, toys, bicycles, brooms, gardening equipment, or any personal items are to be left on co-op grounds or stoops unattended for extended periods of time or overnight.
 When not in use these items must be properly stored away in the residents' units or garages.
 These items cannot be stored in the shared garden beds or on the front stoops. - 10.
 All items found on the grounds not belonging to the cooperative will be removed and disposed of and subject to Administrative fees. - 11.
 Residents are allowed to plant their own flowers or small bushes in their garden beds.
 However, anything planted by residents will become the property of Longacre Gardens and must remain in the garden beds upon sale of the unit or relocation of the resident. - 12.
 Barbeques are permitted, but they must be stored away properly.
 Those living in "the circle" area may store their barbeques in the "barbeque pit" between units 27 & 29, or in the patio area next to the dog run.
 Other residents may store their barbeques out-of-sight along the sides of their buildings.
 Residents without those 2 options may place their barbeques discretely in their garden beds against their building, away from their front stoops, and hopefully camouflaged by bushes.
 All barbeques must be properly covered with a barbeque cover. - 13.
 All barbeques must be stored away from Nov 1st to April 1st. - 14.
-All personal items must be removed from the front stoops from Nov 1st to April 1st. - 15.
+All gas dryers are required to be professionally installed by a licensed and insured contractor and be registered through Garthchester Realty Corp. by emailing Michele Liddy at michele@garthchesterrealty.com.
+Since Longacre Gardens supplies the gas for the dryers, a \$25 monthly utility fee is charged and itemized on the monthly maintenance invoices. - 15.
+All personal items must be removed from the front stoops and garden beds from Nov 1st to April 1st. - 16.
 The floors of each apartment must be covered with rugs or carpeting and padding, or equally effective noise reducing material, to the extent of at least 80% of the floor area of each room, including staircases, excepting only kitchens, pantries, closet and bathrooms.